Join Here | Log In

 ~ Genetics affects whether you are likely to get sick from certain viruses.

-I remember when my kids were little and they got sick.
-A trip to the doctor would inevitably result in the doctor saying, “It’s just a virus”.
-Nothing to be done, viruses can’t be treated or prevented, and your child will feel better in a few days.
+When my kids were little and got sick, a trip to the doctor would inevitably result in the doctor saying, “It’s just a virus”.
+Nothing to be done; viruses can’t be treated or prevented; your child will feel better in a few days.

 This mindset that there is nothing to be done about viruses continued, at least for me, until recently.
-My thoughts were that everyone catches a cold or “the crud” every year or two, usually in December or January.
+My thoughts were that everyone catches a cold or “the crud” every year or two, usually in December or January, and that some people were lucky and didn’t get exposed to it.

 But I was wrong.
-It turns out that there is a lot you can do to help your immune system and not get sick for a week or two.
+It turns out that there is a lot you can do to help your immune system to avoid illnesses, and there are genetic reasons that some people won’t become ill from specific viruses.

 The most common viruses causing symptoms were coronaviruses, human metapneumovirus, and influenza A. Bocavirus and rhinovirus detections were usually asymptomatic.
 Households with many young children had more viral infections.